ice09/blockchainers-tech-sources/content/posts/casting-smart-contracts-with-foundry.md

 There are many great introductions to Foundry and good [comparisons with Truffle and Hardhat](https://www.youtube.com/watch?v=d6Uvt0u6FQc).

-In this post, we will refactor a [Circles UBI](https://joincircles.net/) [Group Currency Solidity smart contract](https://github.com/ice09/circles-group-currency-token) from an existing Truffle repository to a brand-new Foundry repository and on the way using some cool features: _blazingly fast builds, EVM-testing, and Mainnet forking_.
+In this post, we will refactor a [Circles UBI](https://joincircles.net/) [Group Currency Solidity smart contract](https://github.com/ice09/circles-group-currency-token) from an existing Truffle repository to a brand-new Foundry repository and on the way use some cool Foundry features: _blazingly fast builds, EVM-testing, and Mainnet forking_.

 <figure>
 <img src="https://i.imgur.com/fuFkFXR.png" border=0 />